 Now’s the time to expertly put these ingredients together into a yummy treat!

-Finally, don’t forget to savor any bits and pieces of Peking duck meat, which is often a part of a tasty broth after the main course.
+Finally, don’t forget to save any bits and pieces of Peking duck meat, which is often a part of a tasty broth after the main course.